karloespiritu/Bastard/README.md

 2. Copy theme folder to Ghost themes directory `/content/themes`.
 Open your terminal and make the theme's folder your current working directory.
 3. Run `bower install` to install package dependencies.
 4. Run `npm install` to install Grunt components.
-5. Restart Ghost and switch the theme to use `Bastard` in the Ghost's Settings.
+5. Restart Ghost and switch the theme to use `Swaggy Bastard` in the Ghost's Settings.
 7. Make your changes by updating `/sass/*`, `/assets/*`, and `*.hbs` files of the theme.
 6. Run `grunt watch` to start watching for file changes or run `grunt` to build your latest changes.
 7. If you have new images for the theme, just place them inside `image_sources` folder and Grunt will handle the optimisation automatically and store the optimized version inside `assets/images/`.